rossillingworth/tesb-rt-se/examples/cxf/README.txt

 backward and forward compatibility between JAX-RS and JAX-WS consumers and endpoints by using the Transformation Feature of CXF.

+dev-guide-java-first and dev-guide-wsdl-first: sample applications used as code walk-throughs in the Talend ESB Developers Guide (within the documentation set).

 To build all examples:
 ===============================================================================